From continuum mechanics to SPH particle systems and back: Systematic derivation and convergence

 Combined, \eqref{eqn: Lagr after coord transf} and \eqref{eqn: push-forw density transf} yield

 In the above we fixed $t$, but obviously all arguments can be repeated for every $t$ in some interval $[0,T]$.
 In particular, we are interested in those motion mappings that are continuous and differentiable in time, and we wish to obtain their equation of motion.
 The introduction of the motion mapping $(\Phi_t)_{t\in[0,T]}$ has taken us from pure Eulerian coordinates in \eqref{eqn: def Lagrangian in Euler-coord} towards Lagrangian (material) coordinates in \eqref{eqn: Lagr after coord transf}.
 The crucial and final step to complete this procedure is now to specify what the velocity field $u$ is.
-In order to remain consistent with the motion mapping we introduced, there is only one option: we should identify $u$ with the time derivative of $\Phi_t$.
-More precisely, we postulate the relation:
+In order to remain consistent with the motion mapping we introduced, we postulate the relation:

-The velocity $u$ at time $t$ at position $\Phi_t(x)$ is the velocity at time $t$ of a material point that started in $x$ at time $0$, and -- in words -- \eqref{eqn: relation u dotPhi} means that this velocity is equal to the time derivative at time $t$ of the position of that particular material point.
+The velocity $u(t,\Phi_t(x))$ is the velocity at time $t$ of a material point that started in $x$ at time $0$, and -- in words -- \eqref{eqn: relation u dotPhi} means that this velocity is equal to the time derivative at time $t$ of the position $\Phi_t(x)$ of that particular material point.
 By connecting the Eulerian velocity $u$ to the Lagrangian velocity $\Phi_t$, we obtain the Lagrangian functional

 We define the \textit{action} of our system by